 Individuals who wish to report incidents of sex discrimination, sexual harassment, and / or sexual violence, including dating and domestic violence, and stalking, may make a report to Katie Polidoro, the university's Title IX Coordinator, at 540-231-1824, by email at polidoro@vt.edu or in person at 300 Turner Street NW, Blacksburg, VA.
+They may also use an online reporting form found at www.stopabuse.vt.edu.
 Upon receipt of a report, the Title IX Coordinator will offer supportive measures and information about the option to file a formal complaint.
 Supportive measures that are not an undue burden to respondents will be provided, without the need of filing a formal complaint or participating in an investigation process.

 In cases of Title IX Sexual Harassment when a complainant chooses to file a formal complaint, the university will notify both parties and initiate an investigation to determine if disciplinary action is warranted.
-The goal of the investigation is to gather all relevant facts that will aid in determining if there is sufficient information to refer the report for disciplinary action using the university's Student Conduct procedures.
+The goal of the investigation is to gather all relevant facts that will aid in determining if a policy violation has occurred.
 The resolution process is guided by the principles of equity and respect for all parties.
-All parties are presumed not responsible for the conduct alleged.
-Resources are available for all students, whether as complainants or respondents, to provide support and guidance throughout the investigation and resolution of the complaint.
-Once evidence gathering is completed, each party is provided the opportunity to review and respond to the evidence collected that is directly related to the allegations before a final investigation report is completed.
-The investigator will prepare a final investigation report, summarizing all relevant information to the Title IX Coordinator.
+At a minimum, the procedures: